 As of 1912, Marco, using the name Martin Zule (sic) and and Lena were living in San Francisco, California, where a daughter, Evelyn was born in August 1912.
 A son, named Martin Albori, was born in San Francisco in April 1914.
 (3)

 By his own account, Marco himself was living in Los Angeles by that time.
 Curiously, he was able to establish the date of his arrival in the city exactly: March 28, 1914.
-Although the Times would later assert that Marco “began as a bartender in an obscure beer joint on Main Street,” it is unlikely that he arrived in LA without connections.
-1914 was also the year saloon/brothel owner Charles Crawford relocated to Los Angeles.
-Unverified sources have suggested that Marco and Crawford had worked together before, in Seattle.
+The Times would assert in the 1930s that Marco “began as a bartender in an obscure beer joint on Main Street.”
+Unverified accounts have suggested that Marco and saloon/brothel owner Charles Crawford had worked together before in Seattle, and that Crawford “summoned” Marco to Los Angeles but this is unlikely.
 (4)

-In any case, in Los Angeles, Marco was affiliated with Crawford’s “Spring Street Gang,” handling prostitution and liquor, coordinating the latter part of the time with Milton “Farmer” Page, who headed the syndicate’s “bootleg trust” in the early days in addition to running gambling operations.
-Adopting the name Albert Marco, from 1916 to 1918 he lived at the Fort Hill Apartments, 425 North Hill St., tooling around in a brand new Scipps-Booth auto and giving his occupation variously as “hat maker” “unemployed hatter,” “clerk” and “traveling salesman.”
-He was granted naturalized citizenship in May 1916
+As Albert Marco/Mario Albori Martin, from 1916 to 1918 at least, he lived at the Fort Hill Apartments (425 North Hill St), tooling around in a brand new Scipps-Booth auto and giving his occupation variously as “hat maker” “unemployed hatter,” “clerk” and “traveling salesman.”
+He was granted naturalized citizenship in May 1916.

-For a while he ran a saloon in the St. Elmo Hotel (formerly the LaFayette and the Cosmopolitan) at 343 N. Main St, as well as other locations.
-A passport application Marco completed in 1921 indicates that he had been staying in the Tacoma area for the last couple of years, but was back in Los Angeles by the end of 1921 after an extended European vacation.
+For a brief while he ran a saloon in the St. Elmo Hotel (formerly the LaFayette and the Cosmopolitan) at 343 N. Main St, as well as other locations but seems to have relocated to Washington state in the Seattle/Tacoma area around 1919 and remained through 1921 at least.

-In August 1923 Marco was operating out of 130 S. Spring St..
-The place was full of customers one night when the police showed up and caught a waiter disposing of the evidence by attempting to pour it down a hidden drain contraption.
-He needn’t have bothered: leading the raid was Charles Hoy.
-Hoy was one of the 38 high ranking officers “purged” from the LAPD in 1938, suspected of being on the syndicate’s payroll.
+As of August 1923 Marco was operating a brothel/speakeasy out of 130 S. Spring St. The place was full of customers one night when the police showed up and caught a waiter disposing of the evidence by attempting to pour it down a hidden drain contraption.
+He needn’t have bothered: leading the raid was Charles Hoy (later one of the 38 high ranking officers “purged” from the LAPD in 1938, suspected of being on the syndicate’s payroll).
 Marco and the waiter were duly arrested for violation of the Wright Act, the State version of the Federal Volstead Act.
 It made a good story for the papers, especially with Hoy “hurling a pan of steaming raviolli” through a transom and hitting the steal doors that secured the back room with a bang.
 But Marco’s pleasure club at 130 S. Spring was not shut down, much to the annoyance of reformers on the city council.

-In February 1925, Marco was a witness in the trial of Farmer Page, who had shot and killed a man at Bert the Barber’s notorious Sorrento Club, 1848 W. Sixth St. Described in the Times as “friend of Bert the Barber’s” and a “restaurant proprietor,” Marco backed up Page’s claim of self-defense, testifying at the inquest that he took a .32 caliber automatic from the floor underneath the body of Page’s victim after the shooting but claimed he hadn’t witnessed the incident itself.
+In February 1925, Marco was a witness for Farmer Page when Page shot and killed a man at Bert the Barber’s notorious Sorrento Club (1848 W. Sixth Street).
+Described in the Times as “friend of Bert the Barber’s” and a “restaurant proprietor,” Marco backed up Page’s claim of self-defense, testifying at the inquest that he took a .32 caliber automatic from the floor underneath the body of Page’s victim after the shooting but claimed he hadn’t witnessed the incident itself.
 He’d been in the next room and heard a gunshot.
 Rushing in and seeing Page in the room and the the body on the floor, he cried out “Who did this?”
 “I did it.
 He tried to kill me,” Page replied, according to Marco.
 Marco also stated that he’d heard the victim threaten Page previously (5).

 Later that year came Marco’s own legal troubles and his arrest for assault that became merely disturbing the peace.
 A few days after he walked out of the city jail, newly-elected city councilman Carl I. Jacobson demanded an explanation from Police Chief Heath as to why the felony assault charage against Marco, whom the Los Angeles Evening Express called “L.A.’s political boss,” and the Times called a “cafe man,” had been reduced to a misdemeanor.
 The detectives who had freed him on the lesser charge (6) cited a lack of evidence, adding that Marco had witnesses who were prepared to swear that he was not the aggressor in the incident.
 Jacobson refused to let the matter drop, calling for an investigation by the City Prosecutor and D.A.
 Keyes not only into the “fixing” matter but also wider allegations that gambling and bootlegging flourished in the city limits under police protection.
 The City Attorney reluctantly looked into the Marco case and made a report, which the city council called a “whitewash.”